frikky/DFIR-writeups/README.md

 http://www.dfir.training/index.php/lists/test-images-and-challenges

 ## Goal
 Finish at least one image a week from the DFIR training site.
+Will hopefully start soon.

 ## Tools
 Filling this up as I get used to new tools.
-It will mostly contain data from the dfir.training tools section.
+It will mostly contain data from the http://dfir.training tools section.

 ## Readinglist
 * (In progress) The art of Memory forensics